kubewarden/kubewarden.io/content/blog/2025/11/kubewarden-1.31-release.md

 `--fulcio-cert-path` and `--rekor-public-key-path` flags used to support custom Sigstore trusted roots or air-gapped environments.

-In this release, we are adding a new `--trust-config` flag which specifies a path to this JSON file containing a [ClientTrustRoot](https://github.com/sigstore/protobuf-specs/blob/4d38e4482bf67c7ab86bf2f61e8d79010ac0974e/protos/sigstore_trustroot.proto#L341) object.
+In this release, we are adding a new `--sigstore-trust-config` flag which specifies a path to this JSON file containing a [ClientTrustRoot](https://github.com/sigstore/protobuf-specs/blob/4d38e4482bf67c7ab86bf2f61e8d79010ac0974e/protos/sigstore_trustroot.proto#L341) object.

-This new `--trust-config` flag is also optional; if not specified, kwctl will continue using the default upstream Sigstore services such as Rekor and Fulcio.
+This new `--sigstore-trust-config` flag is also optional; if not specified, kwctl will continue using the default upstream Sigstore services such as Rekor and Fulcio.

 Users that want to use kwctl against their own custom Rekor and Fulcio services,